-Lending partners have provided nearly 2,700 loans to businesses in communities statewide, in many cases preserving jobs that would have been eliminated without access to capital, and creating jobs that would have never been birthed with NMSBIC funds.
-Through its lending program, the NMSBIC has provided over \$40 million in loans to businesses that would likely not have had access to capital.
+Lending partners have provided 3,056 loans to businesses in communities statewide, in many cases preserving jobs that would have been eliminated without access to capital, and creating jobs that would not exist without NMSBIC funds.
+Through its lending program, the NMSBIC has provided over \$54 million in loans to businesses that would likely not have had access to capital.

 A trend of several years of losses on equity investments reversed in 2013.
 While equity investment losses since 2008 have been substantial, there are several new companies that are growing and prospering with equity provided by NMSBIC.
 The impact NMSBIC has had in helping to create an equity/venture community has been positive, but the role the NMSBIC has been asked to play in this arena was, in some instances, ill-conceived.
-The NMSBIC Board will continue to evaluate potential investments in equity/venture opportunities, but will invest only in the most judicious fashion.
+The NMSBIC Board plans to continue to decrease the investment concentration in these high-risk investments.

 With the reduction in traditional lending activity and heightened regulatory constraints imposed on banks, access to loans continues to be challenging for New Mexico small businesses.
-The NMSBIC, through its lending and equity partners, plays a significant role in helping to fill that void.
+The NMSBIC, through its lending partners, plays a significant role in helping to fill that void.
 This program, created by the legislature, has been and continues to be a valuable State resource in investing taxpayer dollars in New Mexico businesses, in creating jobs for New Mexicans, and in having a positive impact on our State's economic health.

-Going forward, the NMSBIC plans to reduce the concentration of equity investments and increase the level of its lending activities to achieve a more balanced level of risk for the organization, while delivering much needed funding for loans to New Mexico businesses.
+Going forward, the NMSBIC plans to continue reducing the concentration of equity investments, and to continue increasing the level of its lending activities to achieve a more balanced level of risk for the organization, while delivering much needed funding for loans to New Mexico businesses.